stig/www.brautaset.org/_posts/2017-05-20-open-letter-to-anne-marie-mp.md

 minimum wage should only get a £100 tax break but those who earn many times more should get a £500 tax break?

-High earners already have lots of benefits.
-Take for example the ISA offerings you bumped the limits of to £20,000/year.
+Now consider the ISA offerings you bumped the limits of to £20,000 per year.
 It would *technically* be possible to get this benefit if you earn £25,000 per year&#x2014;assuming you live for free, eat for free, and spend no more than 75 pence per day<sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup>.
-Yet, the median salary in this country is roughly £21,000 before tax<sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup>, which means half the population cannot possibly get this full benefit even if they put *all* their earnings in.
-You need to be among the top 10% of higher earners, which means you have a salary of more than £35,345<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup>, to have a fighting chance of making the full use of this benefit.
-This shows that this is really a benefit for the few: the elite.
+Yet, the median salary in this country is roughly £21,000 before tax<sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup>, which means half the population cannot possibly get this full benefit even if they save *all* their earnings.
+You need to be among the top 10% of higher earners&#x2014;which means you have a salary of more than £35,345<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup>&#x2014;to have a fighting chance of making the full use of this benefit.
+It is clear that this is not a benefit for everyone, but for the few: the elite.

-To finance this furthering of tax cut and savings benefit for high earners you cut benefits to the poorest and most vulnerable in this country.
+To finance thes tax cuts and benefits for high earners you cut benefits to the poorest and most vulnerable in this country.
 You're cutting the Employment Support Allowance (ESA) by £29/week.
 You're cutting child tax credits, worth £545 per year.
 Further you are freezing benefits, including JSA, ESA, child benefits and some housing benefit payments<sup><a id="fnr.2.100" class="footref" href="#fn.2">2</a></sup>.
 All the while a rising number of people are reaching out to food banks to make ends meet<sup><a id="fnr.6" class="footref" href="#fn.6">6</a></sup>.

 The Conservatives say you are "working for everyone".
 It's time you start acting like it.